 With low unemployment rates and very small growth of the working-age population in the United States, businesses are struggling with employee retention and recruiting.
 I’ve been studying the issue since I looked at the demographic trends over a decade ago and predicted today’s tight labor market.
-For readers’ convenience, my Forbes articles on the subject are listed below:
+For readers’ convenience, my Forbes articles on the subject are listed below.
+The three key strategies for dealing with this problem are increasing employee productivity, improving retention, and better recruiting, in that order.

 The Problem of Tight Labor